Karthik7TR/Karthik_poc/dojo/04-first-deploy.md

     rm ${SOURCE_ZIPFILE_NAME}
     ```

-1. Navigate to the console | CodePipeline and search for TEN-Acct-Id to watch your pipeline work!
+1. Navigate to the console | CodePipeline and search for u6121086 to watch your pipeline work!
 1. When it gets to the Deploy stage, click Details to see the deployment engine step function.
 This is very simple (only one step) in this example, however if you take advantage of any of our perimeter Lambdas, then this will look different.
 In any case, click on the step `Deploy using BlueGreen Deployer` then click the link under "Resource" to go to the step function that drives the BlueGreen deployment.
 1. You will first get an email mentioning that the automated testing has started.
 If you click on the `CodeBuildTest` step and then click on the `Resource` link, you will see the CodeBuild testing execution live.
     - Once the testing is done, you can click on the `Reports` tab to see an overview of the tests.